 Letter to austin

 “The grounds of your justification are the perfect works of Jesus Christ.
-We’re saved by works, but they’re not our own.”
+We’re saved by works, but they are not our own.”

 “We can never fathom the agony in Gethsemane, but at least we need not misunderstand it.”

-I will do my best, prayerfully, to get to the point, not a natural tendency, mentioning the boiled down straight forward claims rather than rambling too long necessitating multiple breathers for the reader.
+I will do my best, prayerfully, to get to the point, not my natural tendency.
+I’ll focus on the boiled-down, straight-forward claims rather than rambling too long—necessitating multiple breathers for the reader.
 One direction or approach is to simply suggest that Christ is unique.
 We briefly talked about this.
-Yes, there are all sorts of perspectives, philosophies (isms) and ideologies out there.
+Yes, there are all sorts of perspectives, philosophies (isms), and ideologies out there.
 But the most important is epistemology.
 What?
 Epistemology is essentially the study of knowledge.
 How do we know?
 Can we know?
 The number one pursuit in life, our number one priority, is to live according to what is true.
 Agreed?
 Living according to falsehood, a lie, would be the epitome of foolishness.
 I want to know if the traffic light is red or green.
 I want to know (if possible) if I have cancer or not.
-One of my favorite New Testament passages occurs in the Apostle Paul’s first letter to the church in Corinth.
-“If only for this life we have hope in Christ, we are of all people most to be pitied.”
-(1 Corinthians 15:19).
-He is saying that if Christianity is essentially a spiritual narcotic but ultimately not true (when you’re dead you’re dead—poof gone), then forget it.
-But our faith, the testimony of scripture, the gospel message, is true, a truth you can wager not only this life on, but more importantly the one after.
+One of my favorite New Testament passages occurs in the Apostle Paul’s first letter to the church in Corinth: “If only for this life we have hope in Christ, we are of all people most to be pitied” (1 Cor.
+15:19).
+He is saying that if Christianity is essentially a spiritual narcotic but ultimately not true (when you’re dead, you’re dead—poof gone), then forget it.
+But our faith, the testimony of scripture, the gospel message, is true—a truth you can wager not only this life on but, more importantly, the one after.

-Say you are sitting at the dining room table with your wife and kids and someone, knocking, nearly brings down your front door.
-You open the door hesitantly but you have a locked storm door so you are somewhat protected.
-Standing (barely standing) on your front porch is a guy, and bless his heart, he is seriously hurting.
+Say you are sitting at the dining room table with your wife and kids and someone knocking nearly brings down your front door.
+You open the door, hesitantly, but you have a locked storm door, so you are somewhat protected.
+Standing (barely standing) on your front porch is a guy, and, bless his heart, he is seriously hurting.
 He reminds you of Jack Nicolson in The Shining.
 Crazy look in his eyes, obviously high on something.
 Then a gun and knife fall out of his coat pockets.
 Okay, how are things going?
 He looks at you and yells, “I am coming in.
 I am going to live with you!”
 Do you gladly open the door and welcome him into your home?
 Of course not.
 Let’s talk perspective or scaling.
-The difference in personal soundness, ability or value, between you and the guy on your doorstep seems enormous only when viewed from our perspective.
-Whatever that so-called difference would be compared to a Holy righteous perfect God, is miniscule, not worth debating.
+The difference in personal soundness, ability, or value, between you and the guy on your doorstep seems enormous only when viewed from our perspective.
+Whatever that so-called difference would be, compared to a Holy, righteous, perfect God it is miniscule—not worth debating.
 I think all of us, as sinners with an even rudimentary understanding of the concept of holiness, can see that.
-So, if people wouldn’t let the guy on their doorstep in to live with them what leads us to believe the Porter in Heaven would let us in when the disparity between us and our God is of infinitely greater magnitude?
+So, if people wouldn’t let the guy on their doorstep in to live with them, what leads us to believe the Porter in Heaven would let us in when the disparity between us and our God is of infinitely greater magnitude?

 Jonathan Edwards: a brief explanation of his thoughts on the trinity.
 I can only follow about twenty percent of this.
 God thinks of Himself.
-Wait, let’s start with – you think of yourself.
+Wait, let’s start with: you think of yourself.
 Our thoughts of ourselves are seldom correct.
 You can certainly see that you and the thought (image?) of yourself are two different things and wrong.
-Well, God thinks of Himself so the thought (logos, reason, mind, Word, expression) is both different than Himself and for God, perfect, the same as Himself.
+Well, God thinks of Himself, so the thought (logos, reason, mind, Word, expression) is both different than Himself and for God, perfect—the same as Himself.
 A perfect duplicate.
-Not theologically correct terminology but hopefully the point is made.
-“In the beginning was the Word, and the Word was with God, and the Word was God.”
-(John 1:1).
-Then two persons, or more in fact, come together, relate, the flow of love, joy and create?
-A spirit.
+Not theologically correct terminology, but hopefully the point is made.
+“In the beginning was the Word, and the Word was with God, and the Word was God” (John 1:1).
+Then two persons—or more, in fact—come together in relationship.
+This flow of love and joy is a third entity.
+What we commonly call a spirit.
+In God’s case, of course: the Holy Spirit, a Person.
 We can see this in our lives as a basketball team, a band, marriage, family, work, the rock-climbing club.
 Weak analogies for sure but essentially similar.
 When we accept Christ, when we turn ourselves away from sin (rebellion), and follow Christ, we partake in the “Spirit” or relationship between the Father and the Son.
 Pretty cool.

 PS … did I mention that Jesus fulfilled over 300 prophesies in the Old Testament?
 That in itself could start and finish the story of redemption.
-For more information please take a look at the According to the Scriptures website (org), select Prophecy.
+For more information please take a look at the According to the Scriptures website.